dxlliv/planner/README.md

 # Instagram Planner

-> An open-source planner for your Instagram profile
+> An elegant open-source planner for your Instagram profile

 ## About

-**dxlliv/planner** let you preview what your profile grid will look like.
+**dxlliv/planner** lets you preview what your profile grid will look like.
-Plan the grid with a text editor and build your definitive Instagram profile.
+Plan the grid with no hassle and build your definitive Instagram profile.

 **[Demo](https://dxlliv.github.io/planner/) · [Documentation](https://dxlliv.github.io/planner/docs/) · [Support](https://patreon.com/dxlliv)**

 ## Features
 - **Organize your grid**
-  Place your media in the user folder and define it in the configuration.
+  Drag and drop your media or configure it in the old fashioned way.

 - **A wide range of media**